naude-r/spark/PR-STATUS.md

     * perwendel/spark/issues/1243 opened on Jun 21, 2021 by AndrewPerforce
 * :green_circle: **FIXED**: Servlet exception mapper cleanup
     * perwendel/spark/issues/1213 opened on Mar 18, 2021 by sukolenvo
+* :green_circle: **FIXED**: Support multiple calls to staticFileLocation
+    * perwendel/spark/issues/568 opened on May 26, 2016 by jylin

 ### Rejected